Who the System Report is for

 System Report

 Your time during the report.
-A focused-question list arrives around day 10.
-The answers come from the people who know which rules are still active, which are historical, and which behaviours are deliberate — usually operations or finance, not engineering.
-A few hours across the engagement, not full-time involvement.
+A few clarification questions arrive in your workspace as we read your system — the ones only your team can answer: which rules are still active, which are historical, which behaviours are deliberate.
+Usually a few hours from operations or finance across the whole engagement, not full-time involvement.

 What you receive: a written System Report with ranked findings, the evidence behind them, the main risks, open questions, and a recommended first implementation package if one makes sense.